-Part A: Five-Year Summary of Intellectual Contributions
+Part A: Summary of Intellectual Contributions Over the Most Recently Completed Accreditation Cycle

-The intellectual contributions portfolio five-year summary is provided in Table 8-1 in the business report.
+The intellectual contributions portfolio six-year summary is provided in Table 8-1 in the business report.
 It should not be duplicated in the accounting report.

 Part B: Alignment With Mission, Strategies, and Expected Outcomes